perrystreetsoftware/clientside_aws/README.md

 This code is meant to be used by developers who are attempting to build web applications on DynamoDB but wish to run client-side testing and validation.
 While creating and tearing down "free-tier" DynamoDB databases may be an acceptable solution for some, the time required (tens of seconds or minutes) quickly makes TDD (test-driven development) impractical.
 Just like we can use an in-memory sqlite3-based solution for mocking Mysql databases with ActiveRecord, we can now use clientside_dynamodb to mock DynamoDB databases in memory using Redis.

-To run this code, you will need ruby, sinatra, and the json and redis rubygems.
+To run this code, you will need ruby, sinatra, httparty, and the json and redis rubygems.
 I also use the sinatra/reloader gem to aid in development, but it is not necessary.

 You will also need redis-server installed locally